Francesco de Pinedo: Death

 When Pinedo attempted to take off from Floyd Bennett Field in Brooklyn, New York, on 2 September 1933 for his flight to Baghdad with his Bellanca overloaded with fuel, he lost control of the aircraft.
-Unable to detach from the airstrip, he veered off the runway, flipped onto its right side and crashed.
-Thrown from his seat, he quickly attempted to reach back to his seat in order to turn off the smoldering plane's engine, but at the same moment, fuel vapors ignited.
-He perished in the resulting fire, which also destroyed his plane.
+Unable to detach from the airstrip, the plane veered off the runway, flipped onto its right side and crashed.
+Thrown from his seat, Pinedo quickly attempted to reach back to the controls in order to turn off the smoldering plane's engine, but at the same moment, fuel vapors ignited.
+He perished in the resulting fire, which also destroyed the plane.
 The takeoff attempt, crash, and fire all were captured on film.
 Pinedo's body was burned beyond recognition in the fire.

 At New York, memorial services for Pinedo were held at St. Patrick's Cathedral in Manhattan while American military planes circled overhead.
 The Italian ocean liner MS Vulcania transported his remains to Italy.
 After his coffin reached Rome, a full state funeral with military honors took place.